Recreational finfish regulations

 Other General Regulations:

-- Trap Limit: Maximum of 10-traps.
+- Trap Limit: With trap endorsement, a maximum of 10-traps.

 - Closed Season: All buoyed trap gear must be removed from the water by November 1 and may not be reset until May 16.
 Closure may be lifted after April 30 or extended past May 15 based on the observed presence or absence of right whales.